nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_admission_details.md

 ## Admission Details Section Content##

 The Admission details section carries information about the patient's admission.
-Elements should be rendered as subheadings in any html sent.
+Elements should be rendered as subheadings in any HTML sent.
 <table style="width:100%;max-width: 100%;">
 	<thead>
 		<tr>